nachocaru/xaprb.com/content/blog/2005-09-21-subselects-in-mysql.md

 ### A solution

 I need a way to join to both tables in one query, while having the effect of two queries that each join only to one of them.
 How is this possible?
-I can think of only one way: join on some mutually exclusive values, so rows from one table aren&#8217;t mixed with rows from the other table.
+I can think of only one way: join on some mutually exclusive values, so rows from one table aren't mixed with rows from the other table.
 A [mutex table][2] is the only answer I am aware of.
 Here is the query written with the mutex table:

 <pre>select category.title, sum(it.qty) as qty,
   sum(